Co-visual pattern augmented generative transformer learning for automobile geo-localization: Introduction

-To overcome the shortage, we present a novel Mutual Generative Transformer Learning (MGTL), as shown in Figure~\ref{fig:1}, to exploit the mutual benefits \emph{inter-modal} for CVGL.
-Specifically, we carefully design two symmetrical generative sub-modules, \emph{i.e.,} Ground-to-Satellite (G2S) and Satellite-to-Ground (S2G), in a Siamese-like framework to produce the \emph{cross-modal} knowledge, \emph{e.g.,} S2G takes the aerial information and skillfully simulates the ground-aware knowledge, the produced knowledge is further used to enhance the aerial pattern representation under a Transformer-based framework and vice versa.
-The experiment results on various benchmarks demonstrate the superiority of our proposed model.
-The contributions of the proposed MGTL can be summarized as follows:
+To address the above deficiencies, we present a novel mutual generative transformer learning (MGTL) for the CVGL task.
+We first revisit the attention learning strategy and propose a novel {cascaded attention masking algorithm} to make the network reasoning on the co-visual patterns between ground and satellite views.
+Then, two symmetrical generative sub-modules, \emph{i.e.,} {Ground-to-Satellite (G2S) and Satellite-to-Ground (S2G) are thoughtfully designed to generate the simulated cross-view knowledge and to capitalize on the mutual benefits across views.
+Specifically, S2G takes the aerial semantics and skillfully simulates the ground-aware knowledge, and vice versa.
+Subsequently, the view-specific simulated knowledge is applied to strengthen the current view features via attention learning and all the sub-components work in concert within a transformer-based framework to accomplish the CVGL task.
+The experiment results on several public challenging benchmarks unequivocally establish the superiority of our proposal and the contributions of the proposed MGTL can be summarized as follows:}